African Scientists Directory End-User Policy

 - Data available as Open Access to the public, can be used for purposes of advancing science.

-Neither ASSAf, the DSI or ISC ROA takes any responsibility for the correctness of the content.
+Neither ASSAf, or the DSI takes any responsibility for the correctness of the content.
 Although we do our level best to verify all, we acknowledge that the profiles can be edited and changed by individuals at any stage.
-It remains the responsibility of the end-user to verify that information is correct when working with an individual registered on the database.
+It remains the responsibility of the end-user to verify that information is correct when working with an individual registered on the directory.
 We further do not take any responsibility for any negative consequences resulting from any incorrect information provided by the end-user.